schmalle/bcathome/Readme.md

 -name mytlskeyalias -passout pass:mykeypassword
 ```

 This step is needed, if your keycloak server is directly connected to the internet and no apache / nginx server is in front.
+For my test setup, I used exactly this setup, for production, a reverse proxy makes clearly sense.

 Key store should now like this this